emicklei/melrose/docs/tutorial/01-note.md

     note('2c#')

-Change the duration of the note by prefixing a number.
+Change the fraction of the note by prefixing a number.
-The number `2` or `½` means set the duration to 0.5.
+The number `2` or `½` means set the fraction to 0.5.
-No number, or `4` or `¼` means set the duration to 0.25.
+No number, or `4` or `¼` means set the fraction to 0.25.
 Valid numbers are 1,2,4,8,16.

 ## dynamic